Skip to content

 5. Good standing after screening.

 Three of those five are earned, not bought.
 That is why LSAs reward operational discipline: an agent who answers within a ring or two and steadily accumulates genuine reviews will outrank a bigger budget that lets leads go to voicemail.
-Reviews do double duty here — they lift both LSA rank and broader local trust, which is why we treat reputation management as connected work, not a separate silo.
+Reviews do double duty here — they lift both LSA rank and broader local trust, which is why we treat reputation management as connected work, not a separate silo, and why a repeatable system for asking clients for Google reviews pays off whether or not your state ever gets LSAs.

 The takeaway